Who's Behind Listverse?

 Genghis Khan was furious.
 He had tried to be nice, and he’d been repaid with dead diplomats.
 He set up an army of 200,000 soldiers, attacked, and completely destroyed Khwarezmia.

-Even after he’d won, Khan sent two armies to burn down every castle, town, and farm they found to make sure that no hint of Khwarezmia survived.
+Even after he’d won, Khan sent two armies to burn down every castle, town, and farm they found to ensure that no hint of Khwarezmia survived.
 According to one story, he even diverted a river to run through the emperor’s birthplace, just to make sure it would never appear on a map again.

-2 He Nearly Erased A Kingdom From History For Not Sending Troops
+2 He Nearly Erased a Kingdom From History for Not Sending Troops

 When Genghis Khan attacked Khwarezmia, he asked the conquered kingdom of Xi Xia to send him troops.
 They refused.
 Xi Xia tried to take a bold stand against their oppressor, and they quickly regretted it.
 The Mongolian army swarmed through Xi Xia, destroying everything that they found.
 They systematically exterminated every member of the population.

 By the end, Xi Xia was erased from history.
 They hadn’t written down their own stories, so the only records of their existence came from neighboring countries.
 Their language wasn’t recovered for more than 700 years.
 It took until the mid-20th century for archaeologists to unearth stones that had their writing on them.
 In the meantime, every word they had spoken was forgotten.